 Paleo BBQ Sauce

-I was left asking, how do you make a delicious BBQ sauce without tomato?
+I was left asking, how do you make a delicious BBQ sauce without the tomato?

 "A tomatoless BBQ sauce?" he said.